moshthesubnet/my-lab-docs/README.md

-# my-lab-docs

-## Project Title: Mosh The Subnet Portfolio/Lab Documentation
+# Project Title: Mosh The Subnet Portfolio/Lab Documentation

 The "Why":  A central hub for my homelab documentation, networking projects, and professional bio.